Taille de pierres - cut

 Manual or machine cutting?

-This choice can be guided by rough prices, the quantity of gems to be cut or customer requirements in terms of cutting precision.
-The lapidary’s expertise also consists of a refined analysis of the material, which enables him to decide on the cutting process to be used.
+This choice can be guided by rough prices, the quantity of gems to be cut, or customer requirements in terms of cutting precision.
+The cutting of synthetic or natural stones also relies on the lapidary’s expertise, which includes a refined analysis of the material to determine the most suitable cutting process.
 Depending on the characteristics of the rough (friability, inclusions, impurities), the lapidary may favor hand cutting.

 Generally speaking, machine cutting is used in major lapidary industries, whereas hand cutting is preferred in craft industry.